Leeds gets into gear with second bike library

 The new bike library will give local families the opportunity to loan bikes for free using their current library membership card.
 There will also be the option to reserve and collect online through the existing library website.

-Members of the media are invited to attend the launch of the new bike library at the Reginald Centre.
-Cllr Debra Coupar will be joined by chief executive Tom Riordan, local ward members and local children to help open the new bike library.
+- Members of the media are invited to attend the launch of the new bike library at the Reginald Centre.
+Councillor Debra Coupar will be joined by chief executive Tom Riordan, local ward members and local children to help open the new bike library.

 “This is the second of our bike libraries to launch in the city and a great way for people of all ages to experience the benefits and joy of cycling without having to purchase a bike first.